Trifecta in Tribulation – (MANGER Part 4)

 “‘When I called, they did not listen; so when they called, I would not listen,’ says the LORD Almighty.
 ‘I scattered them with a whirlwind among all the nations, where they were strangers.
 The land was left so desolate behind them that no one could come or go.
 This is how they made the pleasant land desolate.’”
 (Zechariah 7:11-14)

 Those who wish to identify with the Kingdom of God, the Kingdom of Yeshua, should be easy to spot using formula Jesus gave for dividing sheep from goat.
-God’s economy is somewhat inverted compared to what the world values.
+God’s economy is inverted compared to what the world values.
 Instead of through missiles and might, Greatness is to be found in service, love, and compassion.
 How do you define Great?
 Is it Eternally Relevant?

-In the last post of this series, we will explore clues as to why God has such a soft spot in his heart for these special protected classes of people (widows, orphans, and immigrants/aliens/strangers).
+In the next post of this series, we will explore clues as to why God has such a soft spot in his heart for these special protected classes of people (widows, orphans, and immigrants/aliens/strangers).

-Making A Nation Great & Eternally Revered
+Making A Nation Great & Eternally Revered (MANGER, Part 1)

 What does it mean to Make A Nation Great?